-Time-out- A behavioral intervention in which the student is temporarily removed from the learning activity.
+Time-out - A behavioral intervention in which the student is temporarily removed from the learning activity.
 Time-out is appropriately used when:

-- 1. the non-locking setting used form time-out is appropriately lighted, ventilated, and heated or cooled. - 2.
-The duration of the time-out is reasonable in light of the purpose fo the time out and the age of the child; however each time-out should not exceed 45 minutes. - 3.
-The student is reasonably monitored by an attending adult who is in reasonably physical proximity of the student and has sight of the student while in time-out. - 4.
-The time-out space is free of objects that unreasonably expose the student or others to harm
+1. The non-locking setting used from time-out is appropriately lighted, ventilated, and heated or cooled.

+2. The duration of the time-out is reasonable in light of the purpose for the time out and the age of the child; however, each time-out should not exceed 45 minutes.

+3. The student is reasonably monitored by an attending adult who is reasonably in physical proximity of the student and has sight of the student while in time-out.

+4. The time-out space is free of objects that unreasonably expose the students or others to harm.